-Article 11.2 Adoption and amendments
+Article 11.3 Adoption and amendments

-- 1. Notwithstanding the provisions in article 7 of the Structure Regulations of Radboud University, these regulations are drawn up or amended by the dean after receiving advice from the programme committee and after having obtained the approval of the faculties' general assembly (facultaire gezamenlijke vergadering). - 2.
-In special cases, an amendment made to these regulations can take effect in the present academic year, only if this does not disproportionally compromise the interests of the students.
+- 1. Without prejudice to the provisions of the Structure Regulations of the Radboud University (hereinafter structure regulations), the present regulations have been drawn up or amended by the dean after having been advised thereon by the degree programme committee and after having obtained the approval of the 'Facultaire Gezamenlijke Vergadering' (Faculties General Meeting). - 2.
+Any amendments made to these regulations will only take effect in the present academic year if the interests of the students are not disproportionally compromised thereby.

-Article 11.3 Publication
+Article 11.4 Publication

-- 1. The dean will be responsible for suitable publication of these regulations and of possible amendments to these. - 2.
-Any interested party may consult the EER on the faculty's website.
+- 1. The Dean will ensure appropriate publication of these regulations as well as of any amendment to these documents. - 2.
+Anyone interested may consult the EER on the faculty's website.

-Article 11.4 Entry into force
+Article 11.5 Coming into effect

-These regulations will enter into effect on September 1, 2020.
+These regulations will come into effect on September 1, 2020

-Any Education and Examination Regulations laid down previously for the programme will cease to apply from that date onwards.
+Any education and examination regulations laid down previously for the degree programmes referred to will cease to apply from that date onwards.

-As established by the dean on June 18, 2020.
+As confirmed by the Dean, June 18, 2020.